 Series exploring topical scientific issues examines Professor Stephen Hawking's most controversial theory and possibly his greatest mistake.

-For thirty years the most famous scientist in the world defended an extraordinary idea, an idea some claimed would undermine the whole of science.
+For 30 years the most famous scientist in the world defended an extraordinary idea, an idea some claimed would undermine the whole of science.
 It was called the information paradox and it led one opponent to dub Hawking 'the most stubborn man in the universe'.
 But finally Hawking had to admit that he'd been wrong all along.
 Now, as he nears the end of his extraordinary career, Hawking's scientific legacy is being called into question like never before.

 For a year Horizon filmed behind the scenes with Hawking as he struggled to finish what many thought was going to be his last scientific paper.
 If he succeeded he would potentially end his career on a high, confirming his status as one of the great figures in physics.
 But the odds were against him, as his physical health continued to decline.